archana1998/Gradient-Ascent_FK-GRiD/README.md

  - Then computed the PM for each product
  - Then trained a model to predict the PM given a set of encodings - we can now compare the predicted performance of different products on e-Commerce sites, this is especially useful for designers that want to know how the public would react to their clothes
  - To create and train the model, run `pm_model_train_script.py`
- - Alternatively, you can download the trained model from here - link
+ - Alternatively, you can download the trained model from here - https://drive.google.com/file/d/1QiyeRfWD18GAdJl-lUMxjvp6LF_amTl1/view?usp=sharing
  - Once the model is created, you can run `pm_predictor_script.py` to predict the PM for any input image

  ### 5. Clustering